 7. Moi Moi

-Moi Moi can be garnished with fish, egg or crayfish.
-The basic ingredients are oil, tomatoes, pepper, salt and some spices.
-It can be eaten alone or with soaked garri, pap or custard; just do whatever works for you.
+Moi Moi can be garnished with fish, eggs, or crayfish.
+The essential ingredients are oil, tomatoes, pepper, salt, and spices.
+It can be eaten alone or with soaked garri, pap, or savory custard; choose whatever works for you.

 8. Pepper Soup

-This is also a very common delicacy eaten in almost every part of the country.
-It usually contains a plethora of beef, chicken, mutton or fresh fish.
-It is usually sold at bars where it is accompanied by beer.
+Pepper soup is also a very popular delicacy eaten in almost every part of the country.
+It’s usually packed with beef, chicken, mutton, or fresh fish and traditionally sold at bars, accompanied by a refreshing beer.

-It is a very healthy soup due to the natural spices used to prepare it.
-A touch of pepper soup on the tongue leaves an unforgettable taste that will keep you asking for more.
-It is very spicy, delicious and comes with a nice aroma.
+It is a delicious and nutritious soup due to the natural spices used to prepare it.
+The unforgettable aroma and the touch of pepper on the tongue will keep you coming back for more!

-This is a very common soup among the Igbos of Eastern Nigeria.
-Nkwobi is prepared from cow legs and head, and is mostly a traditional dessert, adequately garnished with Utazi leaves and palm oil.
-It is usually eaten with a glass of palm wine, which is said to be the best drink to flush it down the belly.
+This is a traditional soup from the Igbo people of Eastern Nigeria.
+Nkwobi is prepared from the head and legs of a cow.
+It’s garnished with Utazi leaves and palm oil and is often enjoyed with a glass of palm wine, which is said to aid digestion.

 10. Ewa Agoyin

-This is a delicacy that is very popular among the Yoruba people of Western Nigeria.
-It originated from the Benin Republic.
-Ewa Agoyin is cooked mashed beans eaten with pepper sauce.
+Ewa Agoyin is a delicacy that originated in the Benin Republic and is very popular among the Yoruba people of Western Nigeria.

 11. Abacha and Ugba

-This is another Nigerian food common among the Igbo people of Eastern Nigeria.
-It is also called African salad.
-Abacha is prepared from cassava, which is first properly cooked, then grated before being sun dried.
-These sundried cassava flakes are then used to prepare Abacha.
+Abacha is prepared from cassava, which is cooked, then grated before being sun-dried.
+The resulting flakes are used to prepare Abacha.

-This delicious delicacy is made with sliced Ugba (oil bean seed) and some fresh vegetables.
-It is mostly served with fried fish and ponmo (cowskin) and eaten as a dessert.
+This delicious delicacy is made with sliced Ugba (oil bean seed) and fresh local vegetables.
+It is mainly served with fried fish and ponmo (cowskin).